 In 1836, plans were drawn up to create a development called Port Victoria, with grand ideas for a 12 acre harbour and docks, a new town and a rail link to Launceston.
 As is evident today, the scheme didn't materialise.

 Crackington Haven is a fascinating place for its geology and has even had a geological phenomena named after it; the Crackington Formation, a fractured shale that's been bent and contorted by the Earth's movements millions of years ago.

 The cliffs to the north and south of Crackington, particularly at St Gennys and Rusey, have interesting geological exposures, and the best example of strata folded into dramatic zig-zags is at Milook.
 Where the rock meets the sea the waves are winning the battle; landslips are common, and the cliff slopes are angled with ledges and platforms which tell of past slippages.

-The rich vegetation on the cliff tops and slopes provide habitats for several species of birds, like linnet, whitethroat, meadow pipet, skylark, dunnock and stonechat, as well as larger birds such as jackdaws, magpies and kestrels.
+The rich vegetation on the cliff tops and slopes provide habitats for several species of birds, including linnet, whitethroat, meadow pipet, skylark, dunnock and stonechat, as well as larger birds such as jackdaws, magpies and kestrels.

-One mile south of Crackington is High Cliff, Cornwall's highest cliff standing at 735ft (223m) high
+- One mile south of Crackington is High Cliff, Cornwall's highest cliff standing at 735ft (223m) high.

 - The stone and slate farmhouse of Trevigue dates from the 16th century, with a number of more recent alterations.
 It continues to be a working farm, that has won awards for nature conservation, but has also diversified into the hospitality trade.